Sidekick AI vs Questie.ai

 Is there a free way to try Sidekick AI?

 Yes.
-Sidekick AI ships a free Steam demo with five minutes of daily voice coaching, no credit card, no signup beyond Steam.
+Sidekick AI ships a free Steam demo — no credit card, no signup beyond Steam.
 Questie.ai offers a free trial but requires an account and credits run out fast once you start using voice.
 The Steam demo is the lower-friction way to see if real-time coaching works for you.

 Does Sidekick AI work with the same games as Questie?